Hinokuma-dera

 Hinokuma-dera ruins (檜隈寺, Hinokuma-dera ato) is an archeological site with the ruins of an Asuka period Buddhist temple located in the village of Asuka, Nara, Japan.
 It was designated as a National Historic Site in 2003.
 The site is currently occupied by a Shinto shrine, the Omiashi Jinja (於美阿志神社).

 History

-In the Kofun period, the area around Hinokuma, south of the Takamatsuzuka Kofun was the territory of the Yamatonoaya clan, a powerful toraijin clan from Baekje or Mimana in the Korean Peninsula.
+In the Kofun period, the area around Hinokuma, south of the Takamatsuzuka Kofun was the territory of the Yamato no Aya clan, a powerful toraijin clan from Baekje or Mimana in the Korean Peninsula.
 The clan is mentioned in both in Nihon Shoki and Kojiki as specializing in architecture and carpentry.
 It was also heavily militarized, often guarding and protecting high-ranking members of the Soga clan who also had deep connections with the Korean peninsula, specifically the kingdom of Baekje.